MADAv2: Advanced Multi-Anchor Based Active Domain Adaptation Segmentation: Experiments

 \subsection{Ablation Study}

-To verify the effectiveness of each component, we perform ablation study with the following variants: $\mathbf{M}^{(0)}$: the baseline adversarial learning method \cite{tsai2018learning} without any active annotation; $\mathbf{M}^{(1)}$: extending $\mathbf{M}^{(0)}$ by additionally introducing the active samples with cross entropy loss for training; $\mathbf{M}^{(2)}$: extending $\mathbf{M}^{(1)}$ by adding the prediction consistency loss and introducing the ST strategy; $\mathbf{M}^{(3)}$: extending $\mathbf{M}^{(2)}$ by augmenting target images with ACM and ACP; $\mathbf{M}^{(4)}$: adding the proposed multi-anchor soft alignment loss on target samples in addition to $\mathbf{M}^{(3)}$; $\mathbf{M}^{(u)}$: performing fully-supervised segmentation with the annotation of both the source and target datasets as the upper bound.
-As shown in Table~\ref{table:ablation_study}, the consistent and notable improvements from $\mathbf{M}^{(0)}$ to $\mathbf{M}^{(4)}$ on two adaptation tasks demonstrate the effectiveness of each strategy.
-Furthermore, MADAv2 with only 5\% of the target-domain samples actively annotated achieves comparable performance to that of the upper bound.
+To verify the effectiveness of each component, we perform ablation study with the following variants: $\mathbf{M}^{(0)}$: the baseline adversarial learning method \cite{tsai2018learning} without any active annotation; $\mathbf{M}^{(1)}$: extending $\mathbf{M}^{(0)}$ by additionally introducing the active samples with cross entropy loss for training; $\mathbf{M}^{(2)}$: extending $\mathbf{M}^{(1)}$ by adding the cross entropy based prediction consistency loss and introducing the ST strategy; $\mathbf{M}^{(3)}$: replacing the cross entropy loss with the OHEM loss in $\mathbf{M}^{(1)}$; $\mathbf{M}^{(4)}$: extending $\mathbf{M}^{(3)}$ by augmenting target images with ACM and ACP; $\mathbf{M}^{(5)}$: adding the proposed multi-anchor soft alignment loss on target samples in addition to $\mathbf{M}^{(4)}$; $\mathbf{M}^{(u)}$: performing fully-supervised segmentation with the annotation of both the source and target datasets as the upper bound.
+As shown in Table~\ref{table:ablation_study}, the consistent and notable improvements from $\mathbf{M}^{(0)}$ to $\mathbf{M}^{(5)}$ on two adaptation tasks demonstrate the effectiveness of each strategy.
+Taking the GTA5 to Cityscapes adaptation as an example, the mIoU rises from 42.5\% to 65.1\% by combining active samples, and reaches 68.5\% with the additional self-traing strategy.
+The performance continues to improve steadily by 1.0\% after introducing the OHEM loss, and 1.3\% for ACM and ACP, demonstrating that ACM, ACP and OHEM can urge the model focusing more on the difficult pixels, and effectively address the long-tail issue.
+Furthermore, the soft-anchor alignment loss leads to a boost of 0.6\% by learning the underlying target-domain distribution.
+Similar trends can be observed on the SYNTHIA to Cityscapes adaptation task as well.
+At last, MADAv2 with only 5\% of the target-domain samples actively annotated achieves comparable performance to that of the upper bound.
 This demonstrates that the proposed framework can select complementary samples to effectively shrink the performance gap between UDA and full supervision.

 The visualization of the feature distribution with/without active learning is presented in Fig.~\ref{fig:cluster_visual_1}.
 With the proposed MADAv2 framework, the target-specific information can be maintained as its original multimodal distribution.